louminod/great_expectations_api/README.md

  - Configure the environment

 During this initialization, you will have to setup great_expectation.
-Follow these steps (this exa:
+Follow these steps (this example is for an Postgresql connection) :

  1. Great Expectations will create a new directory -> y
  2. Would you like to configure a Datasource -> y
- 3.
+ 3. What data would you like Great Expectations to connect to -> 2
+ 4. Which database backend are you using -> 2
+ 5. Give your new Datasource a short name -> 'type the name'
+ 6.

 ### 2) Start the REST API